On this page

 - give preference to a year 7 student if there is no clear difference compared to a year 6 student.

-Year 5 students that meet the age criteria can only be selected if there are not enough suitable players in year 6 and 7, and if the primary school sport manager approves it.
+Year 5 students that meet the age criteria can only be selected if there are not enough players in year 6 and 7, and if the school sport team leader approves it.

 Competitors aged 13 and 14

-In individual sports like swimming and athletics, 14-year-olds can compete with 13-year-olds.
+In individual sports like swimming and track and field, 14-year-olds can compete with 13-year-olds.
 However, there are some restrictions.

 - The first three 13-year-old place-getters in an event are presented with medals and recognised for any record set.